JonathanMoss/vstp/README.md

 * Location Records (LOC): ```$ grep ^LOC <bplan file> > LOC```
 * Network Links (NWK): ```$ grep ^NWK <bplan file> > NWK```

 You should now have 2 files in the root directory, LOC and NWK - these are both needed by the application.

 ### Unit Tests
 It is advisable to run the included unit tests before using the application, thus:
 * Navigate to the application root folder,
-* at the prompt: ```pytest -vv -s -x tests/unit_tests/*```
+* at the prompt: ```pytest -vv -s -x tests/unit_tests/*``` The Integration tests in particular will provide useful information should the application not operate as desired.